yamcs/yamcs/docs/server-manual/activities/scripts.rst

 Python Yamcs Client
 -------------------

-Run a script activity immediately:
+Run a script activity immediately (does not use Yamcs Timeline):

 .. code-block:: python